-On reservation: means within the exterior boundaries of the Colville Reservation as defined in section 1-1-362 of Tribal Code.
+On reservation: means within the exterior boundaries of the Colville Reservation as defined in

-Open and Unclaimed Lands: means all lands located outside the Colville Indian Reservation and other Reservations where the Colville Tribes reserved by Treaty or other agreement the right to hunt or fish.

-Open Season: All times, areas, and manner for legally hunting or possessing game animals or game birds.
-All hunting season dates listed in this pamphlet are inclusive.

-Party Hunting: When a group of Tribal Member hunters collectively pools their tags and allows any Tribal Member hunter in the group to harvest game for another Member in the group.
+- section 1-1-362 of Tribal Code. - Open and Unclaimed Lands: means all lands located outside the Colville Indian Reservation and other Reservations where the Colville Tribes reserved by Treaty or other agreement the right to hunt or fish. - Open Season: All times, areas, and manner for legally hunting or possessing game animals or game birds.
+All hunting season dates listed in this pamphlet are inclusive. - Party Hunting: When a group of Tribal Member hunters collectively pools their tags and allows any Tribal Member hunter in the group to harvest game for another Member in the group.
 All hunters must be present in the field, and harvested animals cannot exceed the number of valid tags.
-No party hunting is allowed to fill a special tag.

-Possession Limit: means the maximum number of a given wildlife species that may be possessed at any one time.

-Predator: Carnivorous wildlife species including: cougar, gray wolves, coyote, badger, bobcat, lynx, grizzly bear, fisher, marten, and/or mink.
-If a season is open for a specific predator species, wastage laws for edible portions of meat do not apply, post-harvest.

-Public Highway: means every road, regardless of surface, maintained by federal, state, county or other public funds.

-Regulation: means any rule, regulation, resolution or ordinance promulgated by the Colville

-Business Council.

-Safety Zones: Areas designated as no hunting zones for the purpose of public safety.
-No hunting or shooting is to occur within 1⁄2 mile of designated "Safety Zones" unless otherwise stipulated.
-Safety Zones include, but are not limited to: residential areas, businesses, parks, campgrounds, and home sites.

-Special Hunt Tag: Any tag that requires a Tribal Member to submit an application for a specified hunt and has the possibility of being drawn.

-Spotlighting: The act of illegally using an artificial light to aid in hunting or harvesting game animals.

-Tag: A valid permit to hunt which is required to be in possession while hunting designated species (listed on the tag), and is designed to be attached to the carcass of those species when they are harvested.
-The bottom portion of the tag shall be filled out and submitted to the Fish and Wildlife Department, whether or not the hunter is successful.

-Trespass: means to enter upon the real property of another that is posted to prohibit trespassing, is fenced or contains obvious outward signs of habitability without permission of the owner or the owner's agent.

-Waste: means the abandonment or deterioration of those portions of fish or game normally utilized for human consumption.

-Wildlife: means all fish, birds, mammals, amphibians, reptiles, designated aquatic invertebrates and insects located on the Colville Reservation or migrating to the Colville Reservation, or available on the North Half, or off the Reservation at usual and accustomed grounds and stations, on open and unclaimed lands, or in aboriginal lands, excluding domestic animals.
+No party hunting is allowed to fill a special tag. - Possession Limit: means the maximum number of a given wildlife species that may be possessed at any one time. - Predator: Carnivorous wildlife species including: cougar, gray wolves, coyote, badger, bobcat, lynx, grizzly bear, fisher, marten, and/or mink.
+Liberal seasons are set depending on species status.
+If a season is open for a specific predator species, wastage laws for edible portions of meat do not apply, post-harvest. - Public Highway: means every road, regardless of surface, maintained by federal, state, county or other public funds. - Regulation: means any rule, regulation, resolution or ordinance promulgated by the Colville Business Council. - Safety Zones: Areas designated as no hunting zones for the purpose of public safety.
+No hunting or shooting is to occur within 1⁄4 mile of designated "Safety Zones" unless otherwise stipulated.
+Safety Zones include, but are not limited to: residential areas, businesses, parks, campgrounds, home sites, Mt.
+Tolman office buildings, and the St. Mary's Mission, Rebecca Lake Buffalo Lake, Twin Lakes, and Buttercup Lane. - Special Hunt Tag: Any tag that requires a member to submit an application for a specified hunt and has the possibility of being drawn. - Spotlighting: The act of illegally using an artificial light to aid in hunting or harvesting game animals. - Tag: A valid permit to hunt which is required to be in possession while hunting designated species (listed on the tag), and is designed to be attached to the carcass of those species when they are harvested.
+The bottom portion of the tag shall be filled out and submitted to the Fish and Wildlife Department, whether or not the hunter is successful. - Trespass: means to enter upon the real property of another that is posted to prohibit trespassing, is fenced or contains obvious outward signs of habitability without permission of the owner or the owner's agent. - Waste: means the abandonment or deterioration of those portions of fish or game normally utilized for human consumption. - Wildlife: means all fish, birds, mammals, amphibians, reptiles, designated aquatic invertebrates and insects located on the Colville Reservation or migrating to the Colville Reservation, or available on the North Half, or off the Reservation at usual and accustomed grounds and stations, on open and unclaimed lands, or in aboriginal lands, excluding domestic animals. - Youth: A Colville Tribal Member that is at least twelve (12) years of age and under eighteen (18) years of age.

-Appendix A. General area of šnṗ̃əšqwawṡ̃əxw (Wenatchi) Aboriginal Territory in central Washington.
-Area is not exact and should be considered an approximation.
-These shall not serve as legal boundaries of the hunting area.
+Appendix A. General area of Aboriginal Territories of the Colville Tribes.
+Only Tribal trust lands and allotments held in trust within the Aboriginal Territories in Washington State are being opened under these regulations.
+The area depicted is not exact and should be considered an approximation.
+The area depicted is not intended to be and shall not serve as a legal boundary.